coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 ```
   taken from a graph in http://ww1.microchip.com/downloads/jp/AppNotes/00001525B_JP.pdf

-- when IR signal is smaller than 30000 , then SpO2 becomes 80 to indicate your finger is not on the sensor.
+- when IR signal is smaller than 30000 (#define FINGER_ON 30000), then SpO2 becomes 80 to indicate your finger is not on the sensor.

 - Since MH-ET LIVE MAX30102 breakout board seems outputting IR and RED swapped when Sparkfun's library is used.
 ```C